Government and Industry Responses to Media Violence

 Most boards still retain the ability to censor and ban movies through their theatre legislation; few exercise this power except in the case of adult sex videos and even these cases are rare.
 Films coming from the U.S. have generally been self-censored already by producers to avoid the Motion Picture Association of America (MPAA) N-17 rating.
 It should be noted that these ratings are recommendations only and while individual movie houses or video stores may choose to enforce them, these ratings are not enforced by law.
 That said, the adoption of these ratings systems is so widespread that film ratings have heavy clout in determining the content of a film.

-In 2020, Ontario repealed the Film Classification Act of 2005.[3]
-The new law replacing it “eliminates film classification requirements and licensing requirements for film exhibitors.”[4]
+In 2020, Ontario repealed the Film Classification Act of 2005.[4]
+The new law replacing it “eliminates film classification requirements and licensing requirements for film exhibitors.”[5]
 Now, film exhibitors will provide information for the viewer on subjects such as appropriate viewing age, any violence, illicit substances or sexual content instead of the traditional age rating provided in the past.
-Past films with the previous age ratings system will be allowed to keep their rating and do not have to provide this new information.
+Past films with the previous age ratings system will be allowed to keep their rating and don’t have to provide this new information.

 Video Game Ratings

-The Internet
+The internet

 With the increasing role the internet and networked technologies play in our lives, violent content can be accessed from almost anywhere.
 As user-generated content of all kinds continues to populate websites and file sharing communities, children are more likely than ever to encounter violence online.

 As a parent or teacher, it’s important to address concerns about this kind of media violence with youth and children and to teach them how to respond to these types of encounters with online violence.
-More information on how to handle illegal and objectionable content such as materials that promote hate can be found in our Online Hate section.
+More information on how to handle illegal and objectionable content, such as materials that promote hate, can be found in our Online Hate section.

-Streaming Services: Netflix, Amazon Prime, Apple+, etc.
+Streaming services: Netflix, Amazon Prime, Apple+, etc.

-The Future
+The future

 The entertainment communications environment has changed considerably since the establishment of codes, ratings and filtering devices to protect children from unnecessary and excessive violence in the media.
 The convergence of media platforms and the availability of wireless (and hand-held) communications technologies are challenging former protection strategies such as “watershed hours” and “putting the TV in a well-trafficked area of the home.”